List of carillons in Belgium

 Carillons, musical instruments of bells in the percussion family, are found throughout Belgium.
 Several institutions maintain registries on the location and statistics of carillons.
 Some registries specialize in counting specific types of carillons.
 For example, the War Memorial and Peace Carillons registry counts instruments which serve as war memorials or were built in the name of promoting world peace (and tracks five in Belgium); the World Carillon Federation counts carillons throughout the country, along with the rest of the world.

 Two Belgian carillon associations – the Flemish Carillon Association and the Walloon Carillon Association – count carillons in their respective regions.
 According to their registries, there are 94 carillons in Belgium: 70 in the Flemish Region, 22 in the Walloon Region, and 2 in the Brussels Capital Region.
 They are distributed across 77 different cities; several are located within the same city, and two are even within the same building – at St. Rumbold's Cathedral in Mechelen.
 The population has a wide range in total weights, with bourdons spanning between 30 and 8180 kg.
 They also span a wide range of notes, from 21 (which the Flemish association considers a carillon despite failing its definition that requires at least 23) up to 64.
 Many carillons were constructed over several centuries by several bellfounders; a minority are constructed entirely by a single bellfounder.
 The majority of carillons are transposing instruments, and often transpose such that the lowest note on the keyboard is B♭ or C.

-The carillons in Belgium, in the United States, and in the Netherlands account for two-thirds of the world's total.
+According to the World Carillon Federation, the carillons in Belgium account for 14 percent of the world's total and is consequently considered one of the "great carillon countries" along with the Netherlands and the United States.